 Who: Customer Risk Profile and Relationships.
 This is the set of risk factors associated with the characteristics of a customer, as well as the customer’s relationships to other individuals and other legal entities.
 In this article, we explore this category in greater depth.

 What: Products, Services, Activities and Behaviors.
 This category encompasses what the customer will do, or is currently doing, through the financial institution.
-More specifically, it addresses the types of products and services which may have a higher money laundering risk, as well as customer transactional activities, behaviors, and patterns of behavior that may indicate potential illegal activity.
-Part two of this article series will discuss these risks.
+More specifically, it addresses the types of products and services that may have a higher money laundering risk, as well as customer transactional activities, behaviors, and patterns of behavior that may indicate potential illegal activity.
+Part two of this article, Elements Of Customer Risk: Products, Services, Activities And Behaviors, will discuss these risks, while part 3 will cover AML geographic risk.

 Quantifying and Measuring Risk: The Risk Scoring Model